Sir Andrew Agnew, 5th Baronet: Warfare

+Sir Andrew Agnew of Lochnaw (5th Baronet) was commissioned as a Cornet into the Scots Dragoons on 11 May 1705 and served with them at the battles of Ramillies and Malplaquet.
+He was promoted Captain in the 2nd Battalion, 10th Foot in 1709 and in 1715 transferred to the 21st Foot (Royal North British Fusiliers, later Royal Scots Fusiliers), which he commanded from 1739-46.

-Sir Andrew Agnew of Lochnaw (5th Baronet) commanded his men "Dinna fire till ye can see the whites of their e'en," from which the saying "Don't fire until you can see the whites of their eyes" is taken.
+At the Battle of Dettingen, Bavaria, on 27 June 1743, Lieutenant-Colonel Sir Andrew gave to the men of his regiment, the 21st Foot, an order that they "Dinna fire till ye can see the whites of their e'en," from which the saying "Don't fire until you can see the whites of their eyes" is taken.

-At Dettingen, Bavaria, on 27 June 1743, Lieutenant-Colonel Sir Andrew gave to the men or his regiment, the 21st (Royal North British Fusilier) Regiment of Foot, an order from which this saying is derived.
 A man of spirit even for the times, he had earlier in the day replied to a brigade order that "the scoundrels will never have the impudence to attack the Scots Fusiliers", but they did.
 Formed in square, the Scots Fusiliers held a steady fire rolling along their lines and kept off the advancing French infantry.
 Sir Andrew, a resourceful and experienced officer, had in training practiced a novel battle drill with the men in his square, should they be attacked by cavalry.

 At last, the opportunity to spring this trap appeared when the square was attacked by enemy cuirassiers.
 Instead of employing the orthodox tactic of seeing them off by standing firm and taking the charge on muskets and pikes, Sir Andrew gave orders that, as the cavalry approached the front line, the two center companies should divide from the center and fall back from the outer markers.
 This novel approach allowed the cavalry to charge through a lane with the Fusiliers facing inwards.
 At this point Sir Andrew gave the command: